 In its report The Future of Nursing: Leading Change, Advancing Health, the Institute of Medicine recommends that 80 percent of all nurses possess a bachelor’s degree by 2020.
+We are making progress, but have not yet met that goal!
 Many institutions have higher pay grades for baccalaureate-prepared nurses or will not hire nurses with less preparation.
 A four-year degree is also the necessary foundation for advanced practice positions (nurse practitioner, clinical nurse specialist, nurse midwife, nurse anesthetist) and other advanced nursing roles (administrator, educator, or researcher).

 You should know:

-The College of Nursing requires state and federal criminal background checks of all Nursing students prior to their sophomore year.
+The Ross and Carol Nese College of Nursing requires state and federal criminal background checks of all Nursing students prior to their sophomore year.
 A criminal record may restrict clinical site availability, delay progress in the program, and/or delay the licensing exam.
 Students may not sit for the NCLEX if they have a felony conviction within the past ten years.

 Regardless of campus location, clinical experiences occur at clinical facilities within a 50-mile radius of campus.
 University Park students spend one full academic year at Penn State Hershey Medical Center, which requires students to reside at that location.

 All transportation and expenses related to clinical experiences are the responsibility of the student.
 Students must purchase Penn State Nursing scrubs and other uniform attire; carry professional liability insurance; complete an annual health examination, obtain criminal background and child abuse history clearances and submit to drug testing; maintain American Heart Association Healthcare Provider CPR certification; and adhere to any additional requirements of the clinical facilities.
 Additional costs over four years (not including tuition, housing, vehicle and laptop) may total $5,000 or more.